ArataKagan/Binge-Worthy/README.md

 ## How to Run under Local Host

-1. Go to root directory
+1. Go to the root directory
 2. `npm run dev`

 ## How to Test

-1. Go to client directory
+1. Go to the client directory
 2. `npm run test`

 ___